frnmst/md-toc/docs/markdown_specification.rst

   - https://github.com/vmg/redcarpet/blob/e3a1d0b00a77fa4e2d3c37322bea66b82085486f/ext/redcarpet/markdown.c#L1444
   - https://github.com/vmg/redcarpet/blob/e3a1d0b00a77fa4e2d3c37322bea66b82085486f/ext/redcarpet/markdown.c#L1981

 List item rules
 ---------------

 We are interested in sublists indentation rules for all types of lists, and integer overflows in case of ordered lists.

+We are not concerned about using ``0`` or negative numbers as list markers.

+All bullet and ordered list markers are supported.

 - ``github``: